microsoft/Windows-driver-samples/general/echo/umdf2/ReadMe.md

 ## Universal Compliant
 This sample builds a Windows Universal driver.
 It uses only APIs and DDIs that are included in Windows Core.

+**Note**
+Due to a known bug in the current Windows Driver Kit tools, when building this sample in Debug mode, the exe project may report some ApiValidator warnings.
+These can be safely ignored.

 Related technologies
 --------------------